nreid/vc_tutorials/Part2_bcftools.md

 ## Generate a pileup file

 `bcftools` uses a two step procedure to call variants.
 First it generates a pileup file using `bcftools mpileup`.
 The pileup file summarizes the per base coverage at each site in the genome.
 Each row represents a genomic position, and each position that has sequencing coverage is present in the file.
-The second step, using `bcftools call` actually applies a statistical model to evaluate the evidence for variation represented in that summary and generates output in the variant call format (VCF).
+The second step, using `bcftools call` actually applies the statistical model to evaluate the evidence for variation represented in that summary and generate output in the variant call format (VCF).

-Because pileup files for whole genome sequencing contain every site in the genome, they can be huge.
-We also don't typically need to look at them, or do anything with them, so if you use this approach on your own data, you will usually simply pipe the output of `bcftools mpileup` directly to `bcftools call` (for further discussion of the use of pipes, see section 3).
+Because pileup files for whole genome sequencing contain a summary for every site in the genome for every sample, they can be very large.
+We also don't typically need to look at them directly, or do anything with them outside of th variant calling.
+So if you use this approach on your own data, you will usually simply pipe the output of `bcftools mpileup` directly to `bcftools call` (for further discussion of the use of pipes, see section 3).

 For demonstration purposes here, we'll keep the steps separate.